Introducing Jessica BreemenRachel Clark

 Jessica Breemen, MSW, PSM — Chief Growth & Impact Officer

-Jessica (she/ella) is a versatile practitioner with over 15 years of experience coaching creative strategies and solutions to complex problems with individuals, teams, and communities.
+Jessica (she/her) is a versatile practitioner with over 15 years of experience coaching creative strategies and solutions to complex problems with individuals, teams, and communities.
 She was awarded her Master of Social Work degree in May of 2020, holds a Bachelor’s degree in Criminal Justice & Criminology, and is a certified Scrum Master.
 Jessica’s journey with DanceSafe started during her 2017-2018 school year with an MSW field placement (but really as a supporter with lived experience since her early teenage years).
 During the field placement, Jessica revamped the DanceSafe Training Program, orchestrated the first Chapter Health Assessment, designed and hosted Test It!
 Drug Checking webinars, provided substantial amounts of outreach, and shared her expertise in Agile practices/methodologies.

 In January of 2019, Jessica was invited to serve on the Board of Directors.
 During her tenure on the Board, she worked closely with leadership to continue reimagining the dynamic systems, culture, and health of DanceSafe until her transition off the Board onto the Executive Team in October 2021.
 Jessica is passionate about her new role supporting DanceSafe in fulfilling its purpose and catalyzing opportunities through value-impact optimization, innovation, growth, and sustainability.
 Some of her major projects will include honing DanceSafe’s non-profit business/program models, relationship building & fundraising (including donor community cultivation), advising on digital strategy, data driven learning, outreach, and comprehensive capacity building.